nephaste/VLCplayer-AppImage/README.md

 ## Compatibility
 This AppImage has been tested on the following GNU / Linux distros .
-Debian 10 buster
+ Debian 10 buster,
-Ubuntu xenial 16.04
+Ubuntu xenial 16.04,
-Ubuntu Disco 19.04
+Ubuntu Disco 19.04,
-Linuxmint 19.2 cinnamon-64bit
+Linuxmint 19.2 cinnamon-64bit,
 Manjaro-xfce 18.1.0 stable-x86_64